mcomella/apt_github_improvements/README.md

 [Available on addons.mozilla.org][AMO]

-Features in APT GitHub Improvements can fit into two categories: features that are useful to the majority of general GitHub users and features that are specific to APT/Mozilla.
-For an overview of how we decide which features enter the extension, see [Feature Philosophy](docs/feature_philosophy.md).
+For an overview of how we decide which features make it into the project, see [Feature Philosophy].

 Features for general GitHub users:
 - [Link Issue Numbers in Pull Request titles](docs/features/link_issues_in_pr_titles.md)

-Features for APT/Mozilla:
+Features for APT/Mozilla specifically (these will generally not appear when the user is not on APT/Mozilla repositories):
 - [Story Points](docs/features/story_points.md)
 - [Hoist Bugzilla bug links to the top of the issue](docs/features/hoist_bugzilla_bugs_to_top_of_issue.md)

 ### Project Resources
 * Open issues: https://github.com/mcomella/apt_github_improvements/issues
 * Documentation: https://github.com/mcomella/apt_github_improvements/tree/master/docs

+## Differences from other solutions
+This extension adds unique functionality for Mozilla/APT so there are no existing solutions for this functionality.
+However, when considering this extension's features that address a general GitHub audience, there is some overlap.

+[Refined GitHub][rg] is a "browser extension that simplifies the GitHub interface and adds useful features" but has features that contradict APT GitHub Improvement's [Feature Philosophy].
+Additionally, Refined GitHub requires you to be logged in and [has many dependencies][rg deps].

+There are other solutions that add/change GitHub functionality but they generally address a single user problem that does not overlap in scope with APT GitHub Improvements.

 ## Development
 Install the typescript compiler, `tsc`, with `npm` and build with: